Andromeda-stack/Legacy/README.md

 * Download legacy and run "npm install discord.js"

-* Create a "prop.json" and include "token" and "prefix"
+* Create a "prop.json" and include "token" and "prefix" and "url" if you want updates leading to the git, not required.

 * Go to "prop.json" and paste your bot token.
 If you dont have one please go here, and create a token https://discord.com/developers/applications

 **Dependency:**
 npm i xmlhttprequest (For Updates.js)

+npm i sqlite3 (sql DB)

 npm i discord.js (Core for Discord bot)